Nateowami/Solve4x/README.md

 Documentation
 =============
-You can generic documentation (as in "how it all works") on [the wiki](https://github.com/Nateowami/Solve4x/wiki).
+You can read generic documentation (as in "how it all works") on [the wiki](https://github.com/Nateowami/Solve4x/wiki).
 For a basic understanding of how the program should work, check out [an article about program flow](https://github.com/Nateowami/Solve4x/wiki/Program-Flow) (also on the wiki).
 The generated JavaDocs can be found at <http://nateowami.github.io/Solve4x/doc/>.
+Note: current documentation is outdated and is in the process of being replaced.
+While it could be updated now, core parts of the system are undergoing major changes.
+Documentation will be updated when this is complete.